mathew-onwuka/portfolio/README.md

 Usage

 To view this website, simply open the index.html file in your web browser of choice.
 The website is designed to work offline without any dependencies on external libraries or frameworks.

 Credits

-This website was designed and developed by [Your Name].
+This website was designed and developed by [Mathew Onwuka].
 Feel free to use this website as a template or source of inspiration for your own portfolio website.

 License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project for personal or commercial purposes.
 Attribution is appreciated but not required.